North End, Boston: Geography

 Boston in 1775.
 The entire city lies on the Shawmut Peninsula.
 The North End is the smaller promontory at the northeast corner of the peninsula, separated from the rest of the city by a large mill pond.
 Copp's Hill is called Corps Hill, and Hanover Street, the main thoroughfare of the community, is called Middle Street on this map.

 The North End describes its location in the historic Shawmut Peninsula, which centuries of infill have obscured.
 Copp's Hill is the largest geographic feature and is close to the center of the neighborhood.

 The North End's modern boundaries are to the northeast of the Rose Fitzgerald Kennedy Greenway, with the outlet of the Charles and Mystic Rivers to the North, and Boston Harbor to the East.
 Government Center, Quincy Market, and the Bulfinch Triangle neighborhoods lie across Greenway.
 The Bill Russell Bridge crosses the mouth of the Charles River to connect the North End to Charlestown, while the Callahan Tunnel, Sumner Tunnel, and MBTA Blue Line tunnel connect it to East Boston.

 Commercial Street and Atlantic Avenue border the neighborhood on the harbor side, while Hanover Street bisects the neighborhood and is the main north–south street.
 Cross Street and North Washington Street runs along the community's western edge.
 The North End Parks of the Greenway occupy the site of the former elevated Central Artery (demolished in 2003).
 Other notable green spaces include Cutillo Park, Polcari Park, Langone Park, DeFilippo Playground, the Paul Revere Mall (The Prado), and the Christopher Columbus Waterfront Park.

-No MBTA subway station is within the neighborhood, but stations serving the Blue, Orange, and Green Lines are within 5-10 minute walks, including Aquarium, Haymarket, and North Station.
+No MBTA subway station is within the neighborhood, but stations serving the Blue, Orange, and Green Lines are within five- to ten-minute walks, including Aquarium, Haymarket, and North Station.